Sage Canaday: Coaching

 Canaday is self-coached and very public with his training, posting most of his workouts on the activity-tracking website Strava.

 He and his girlfriend, fellow ultramarathoner Sandi Nypaver, are the owners and founders of Higher Running, an online running coaching website which markets training plans and e-books for the running community.

 Canaday is an outspoken opponent of performance-enhancing drug use and has professed support for a zero-tolerance policy for PED users in endurance sports.

 Personal life

 Canaday was raised a vegetarian and describes his current diet as "nearly vegan," citing the environmental and health benefits of a plant-based, high-carbohydrate diet.
 He admits to regular beer-drinking and is sponsored by the Boulder-based Avery Brewing Company.

+In 2021, Canaday suffered from a bi-lateral pulmonary embolism and lost his home and most possessions in a fire that destroyed an entire apartment complex in downtown Boulder, Colorado.

 Internet videos

 Canaday is the owner of the YouTube channel Vo2maxProductions, where he posts a mix of training videos, running gear reviews, race recaps, and "training talks", all self-produced.
 He often releases several videos a week.
-As of January 2023, the channel has over 224,000 subscribers and more than 41,000,000 views.
+As of July 2024, the channel has over 247,000 subscribers and more than 49,000,000 views.

+Canaday was also the subject of a documentary film, "Starting Over," which highlighted his illness and return to running.